Human exposure to harmful substances

 How this indicator was calculated

-Note: The chart presents the percentage change in the average (geometric mean) concentrations of selected substances in Canadians relative to Cycle 1 (2007 to 2009).
-The concentrations of mercury, lead and cadmium in blood and bisphenol A in urine are from participants aged 3 to 79 years, except for Cycle 1 when there were no participants under the age of 6 years.
-For Cycle 4, the average (geometric mean) for mercury was not calculated since more than 40% of the samples were below the limit of detection.
+Note: The chart presents the percentage change in the average (geometric mean) concentrations of selected substances in the Canadian population relative to Cycle 1 (2007 to 2009).
+The concentrations of lead and cadmium in blood and bisphenol A in urine are from participants aged 6 to 79 years, mercury in blood are from participants aged 20-79 years.
+These averages do not include children under the age of 6 years, as they were not included in the Cycle 1 survey.
+For mercury, averages do not include data from the age group 6-19, due to poor detection of mercury in some younger age groups affecting the ability to calculate geometric means for the total population (i.e. more than 40% of samples were below the limit of detection when including children aged 6-19 years).

 Mercury